-Our teachers are certified with the Royal Academy of Dance (RAD) and are required to complete a training program to prepare experienced students for annual RAD examinations.
-The Certificate of Ballet Teaching Studies (CBTS) covers a range of subject areas in professional studies as well as practical teaching requirements, and each teacher must pass a series of exams themselves to be accepted into the certified RAD teaching community, and awarded Registered Teaching Status (RTS)
+Our Registered Teachers (RAD RTS) are certified with the Royal Academy of Dance and are required to complete a training program to prepare experienced students for annual RAD examinations.
+The Certificate of Ballet Teaching Studies (CBTS) covers a range of subject areas in professional studies as well as practical teaching requirements, and each teacher must pass a series of exams themselves to be accepted into the certified RAD teaching community, and awarded Registered Teaching Status.
+ABSA has additional teaching staff that are highly qualified as both teachers and dancers, adding a well rounded perspective to our program.

 Eileen Razzetti, RAD RTS: Director Emerita and Founder Eileen Razzetti’s ballet training and professional performing experience took place in New York City at the Ballet Russe de Monte Carlo Ballet School, the Yurek Lazowski School for Character Dance, and the Metropolitan Opera Ballet School.
 She also earned a degree in design from the Fashion Institute of Technology at the State University of New York.
 Prior to establishing ABSA, she was a ballet instructor with the Peabody Conservatory and St. Paul’s School in Baltimore, Georgetown Ballet School in Washington, DC, and the Ballet Theater of Maryland.
 She opened her first ballet school in Severna Park in 1974 and established ABSA at Maryland Hall in 1989.